 The company was originally started by Lance and Linda Keigwin, of Los Altos Hills, California.
-The "Keigwins" put on a wide variety of highly praised schools and open track days.
+In 2015, the company was purchased by Szymon Dziadzia and is now run by Szymon and long-time K@TT instructor Jesse Carter (VP, Operations) and his wife Leah Carter (CFO and Events Coordinator).
+K@TT puts on a wide variety of highly praised schools and track days.
 Events are run at popular California racetracks (Laguna Seca, Sonoma -- nee Sears Point, Thunderhill, and Buttonwillow).

-Schools are run at Thunderhill Raceway in Willows, California, a favorite track of thousands of west coast riders and racers, and world famous Laguna Seca in Moneterey, California, the USA's MotoGP and AMA racetrack.
-Keigwins schools are focused on a specific rider level: novices only, intermediates only, racers only, and those needing AFM-certification to race with the American Federation of Motorcycles.
-(Keigwins is approved to conduct these New Racer Schools and issue AFM certification.)
+Our schools are run at Thunderhill Raceway in Willows, California, a favorite track of thousands of west coast riders and racers, and the world famous Laguna Seca in Moneterey, California.
+K@TT schools are focused on a specific rider level: novices only, intermediates only, racers only, and those needing AFM-certification to race with the American Federation of Motorcycles.
+(K@TT is approved to conduct these New Racer Schools and issue AFM certification.)

 Our events are extremely well managed - Our goal has always been to bring plenty safe, well-structured track time to customers.
 We keep to schedule, run the morning registration, technical inspection, riders' meeting and introductory "sighting laps" efficiently, and get riders onto the track on time (9AM).
 Any spills are dealt with promptly and capably so riders aren't inconvenienced waiting for the track to reopen.
 The lunch break is scheduled for a specific time and if it is catered, it is served then.
 The track reopens on time.
 Perhaps most importantly, we keep riders informed.
 There is never any question about the schedule or which group is riding.
 Or even how much riding time is left!